 - Develop public speaking and leadership skills

-- The mission of WithOurVoice is to increase capacity for intercultural understanding, build diverse community connections and grow compassionate leaders, through the ancient art of storytelling.
+Our mission is to increase capacity for intercultural understanding, build diverse community connections and grow compassionate leaders, through the art of storytelling.

 We believe in

-- Training and practice in the art of storytelling to enable people to strengthen their empathy and find their voice.
+- Training and practice in the art of storytelling to enable young people to strengthen their empathy and find their voice